-Interest expense increased in the second quarter and year-to-date period since we are no longer capitalizing interest for the construction of our new production facility in Naples.
+Interest expense decreased in the third quarter of 2010 compared to the third quarter of 2009 due to lower borrowing levels in 2010.
+Interest expense in the 2010 year-to-date period increased compared to the 2009 year-to-date period since we are no longer capitalizing interest for the construction of our new production facility in Naples.

-The effective income tax rate for continuing operations was 118% and 13.4% for the six months ended 2010 and 2009, respectively.
+The effective income tax rate for continuing operations was 339% and 13.4% for the nine months ended 2010 and 2009, respectively.
 The income tax provision for interim periods is determined by applying the expected effective income tax rate for the full year to year-to-date income before income tax.
 Tax provisions are separately provided for certain discrete transactions in interim periods.
 To determine the annual effective income tax rate for the full-year period, we must estimate both the total income before income tax for the full year and the jurisdictions in which that income is subject to tax.
-The effective income tax rate for continuing operations was 118% for the six months ended June 30, 2010.
-The primary difference between this rate and the U.S. Federal statutory rate of 35% is the impact of state taxes, the accrual of taxes and interest for uncertain tax positions and non-deductible expenses.

-The write-down to the carrying value of Television goodwill in 2009 included \$150 million of goodwill that is not deductible for income taxes.
+The primary difference between the effective rate of 339% for 2010 and the U.S. Federal statutory rate of 35% is the impact of state taxes, the accrual of taxes and interest for uncertain tax positions and non-deductible expenses.
+The primary difference in the effective rate of 13.4% for 2009 and the U.S. Federal statutory rate was the write-down to the carrying value of Television goodwill in 2009 which included \$150 million of goodwill that was not deductible for income taxes.